 Today in Tribe History: December 9, 1941

-Cleveland Indians star pitcher Bob Feller enlists in the Navy following the Japanese bombing of Pearl Harbor, Hawaii.
+Cleveland Indians star pitcher Bob Feller enlists in the Navy following the Japanese bombing of Pearl Harbor, Hawaii, several days earlier.

 Feller will miss almost four full seasons of his career, returning at the tail end of the 1945 season for nine games.
 He will play for another dozen seasons, returning to the Midsummer Classic four more times and reaching the postseason in 1948 and 1954.